JediKev/atom-docs/README.md

 If you get a result then head to the next step.
 If you get an error or nothing happens then it isn't installed and you can head to the [Git Getting-Started Guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions to download/install Git.

 #### 4. Set up .gitconfig
-Atom uses git's config file to get your GitHub info so it can add, commit and push your files to GitHub.
+The Git-Plus package uses git's config file to get your GitHub info so it can add, commit and push your files to GitHub.
 So once Git is working open your Terminal and type:
 ```
 $ atom ~/.gitconfig
 ```